ai-on-gke/website/site/content/docs/agentic/flowise/index.md

 ![alt text](5_expand_chat.png)

 2. Enter the prompt.
-In our example we ask to write a Snake game.
+In our example, we prompt the supervisor to write a snake game.

-When the flow is completed, you can see its visualisation:
+When the flow is completed, you can see its visualization:

 ![alt text](6_flow.png)